How to Beat Diagnostic Imaging Wait Times in AB

 In conclusion

-And if researching alternatives feels impossible or overwhelming to you or a loved one, please reach out.
-As an independent patient advocate serving all of Alberta, I can help you get the answers, treatment and support you need, sooner.
+And if advocating for yourself feels impossible or overwhelming to you or a loved one, please reach out.
+As an independent Patient Advocate serving all of Alberta, I will work to get you the answers, treatment and support you need, sooner.

 Links & Resources